UCSD-SUMS/sums-vue/src/officers.md

 </template>
 <template v-slot:extra>

 > I joined SUMS to connect with my peers in the math department.
-> As secretary, I hope to interact with more math majors and show a sense of community.

 Favorite Fields of Math: *Probability and Statistics* <br />
-Favorite Math Classes: *Math 18: Linear Algebra* <br />
+Favorite Math Classes: *MATH 180A, MATH 181A* <br />
 Hobbies: *Reading and Hiking*

 </template>